How to become a citizen developer: 5 steps to take charge of your company’s automation success

 The next step is to bridge the knowledge gap by joining the reskilling/upskilling program or online courses for citizen developers.
 Some organizations leverage vendor-offered courses or in-person training that covers the basics of business process automation, document process automation, no-code bots, and other tools used in citizen development.
 Free business process automation courses are also available online via resources such as the airSlate Academy and other education platforms that touch on citizen development concepts.

-This certification program is the perfect fit for users new to no-code automation.
-In this program, you will learn the airSlate basics and how to implement them to address practical business tasks.
+This course is the perfect fit for users new to no-code automation.
+In this course, you will learn the airSlate basics and how to implement them to address practical business tasks.
 Explore the capabilities of the airSlate platform to learn how to configure an airSlate Workspace, design a Flow, streamline business processes using no-code Automation Bots, and more.

 This free business process automation course will teach you how to streamline the most complicated business processes and save resources with airSlate.
 During this course, you’ll learn the benefits of business process automation with airSlate and its positive impact on an organization’s overall performance.